Scale your business with our modular plugins.

 Before you begin, we recommend creating a child theme.
 If you don’t have one, simply install any plugin that you like or code it yourself.

-For more information about how to create a child theme, check out our step-by-step guide.
+For more information on creating a child theme, check out our step-by-step guide.

-This is important because if you change the parent theme’s files, the next time you update the theme, you will lose all your customizations.
+This is important because if you change the parent theme’s files, you will lose all your customizations the next time you update the theme.
 However, if you modify the child theme, your changes won’t be overridden by the theme’s new version.

 Now that you’ve installed the child theme, let’s get into it.